cannatag/ldap3/docs/manual/source/connection.rst

 * message: a diagnostic message sent by the server (optional)

-* dn: a distinguish name of an entry related to the request (optional)
+* dn: a distinguished name of an entry related to the request (optional)

 * referrals: a list of referrals where the operation can be continued (optional)